 Table of Contents

-Why Corgis Don’t Have Tails
+The Reasons Why Corgis Don’t Have Tails

-There are more than one reason why a Pembroke Welsh Corgi can have no tail.
+When we’re given our puppy Corgi from the breeder, they almost always come tail-less.
+However, there are more than one reason why a Pembroke Welsh Corgi can have no tail.
 Not only is the bobtail “normal” for these dogs, but they can also be naturally born without tails.

 Based on our research, here are all the reasons for a tail-less Corgi.
 You may be shocked at the reason we do this to our dogs.